ALFIE'S LAW

 In December 2023, the sanctuary where Alfie resided was raided by North Wales Police and the RSPCA.
 As a result of the raid, Alfie and several other dogs were removed from the premises.
 Alfie and some of his companions were then needlessly killed.

-Alfie had been at Snowdonia Animal Sanctuary for many years.
-He spent 23.5hrs a day in the kennel you see opposite, with little interaction with people or other dogs.
+Alfie had been at that sanctuary for many years.
+He spent 23.5hrs a day in the kennel you see in the picture, with little interaction with people or other dogs.
 But there was hope.
 Hope for Alfie and the other dogs.
 Before the raid another rescue that specialised in rehabilitating reactive dogs, had offered their services to the RSPCA.
 It was a firm offer of a suitable kennel for any dog taken during the raid.
 Alfie and the other dogs did not need to die.

 The RSPCA is a charity.
 They are Britain’s 999 for animals and the animals of Britain need them.
 An animal rescue charity should not be responsible for regulating and prosecuting other animal rescues.
 It’s the equivalent of expecting paramedics to regulate and prosecute hospitals.